 Sharing State

-If you are coming from UI frameworks like Roact or React, you might be accustomed to state being tightly coupled to a component tree.
-In those frameworks, sharing state often requires Context providers, third-party libraries, or prop-drilling through many nested layers.
+If you are coming from UI libraries like Roact or React, you might be accustomed to state being tightly coupled to a component tree.
+In those libraries, sharing state often requires Context providers, third-party libraries, or prop-drilling through many nested layers.

 In Flux, reactivity is completely independent of the UI tree.
-A Flux Value or Store is just an isolated object.
+A Signal or Store is just an isolated object.
 It doesn't care where it was created or which component is reading it.
 This makes sharing state straightforward.

 Lifting State Up (Props)